Dolly Snowlips' Hot Links to Cool sites

 The Self-Colouring Pascal's Triangle A really neat demonstration of how patterns appear, with lots of bits you can play with.

-Mathematics Enrichment The name might sound a bit boring, but if you like a real challenge, try some of the brainteasers on this site.
+NRICH - Mathematics Enrichment If you like a real challenge, try some of the brainteasers on this site.

 Go THIS way Go THAT way

-Don't forget Professor Fiendish's Tricks and Games page on this site!
+Don't forget Professor Fiendish's Tricks and Games page or the

 Interesting sites